-Complications are rare, but no procedure is completely free of risk.
-If you are planning to have a breast augmentation, your doctor will review a list of possible complications, which may include: BleedingInfectionPainAbnormal scarringPainful and/or restricted arm and shoulder motionUneven appearance of breasts, either due to position or sizeDifficulty breastfeedingImplant hardens, ruptures, leaks, or deflates
+Problems from the procedure are rare, but all procedures have some risk.
+Your doctor will review potential problems, like: BleedingInfectionPainAbnormal scarringPainful and/or restricted arm and shoulder motionUneven appearance of breasts, either due to position or sizeDifficulty breastfeedingImplant hardens, ruptures, leaks, or deflates

 Implant may make cancer detection with

 and/or self-exam more difficultDecreased sensationThe need to have more surgeries, including having the implants removed